tanvir-basi/r-pennystocks-Classifier/README.md

 This was only one aspect of the problem, as r/WallStreetBets has a massive community that have multiple websites and YouTube channels that analyse the subreddit for the best stock picks.
 This means that many retail investors can rely on these people to filter out the memes, bad posts and ads rather than wasting their own time.
 Since r/pennystocks has been overlooked unreasonably, it does not have the same community that can provide this time saving service.
 As a result, this project will aim to filter and classify which posts are worth to take a look at.

 ## III.
 Materials and Methods
 The dataset comes from posts on the subreddit r/pennystocks.
 They are extracted using the Pushshift API as it provides us with crucial information such as title, author, text, URL and created time.
-We used the iexfinance API to obtain financial data based on the stock’s performance from the time the stock was created until now.
+I used the iexfinance API to obtain financial data based on the stock’s performance from the time the stock was created until now.
 The API provides the closing price, ticker, financials, cash-flow and volumes of a specific ticker.

 ### Data Preprocessing
-After pulling the data from the Pushshift API, we converted the csv to a database in MySQL as it made accessing and modifying data easier.
-For example, we ran SQL queries to clean the data of empty, removed or deleted posts.
+After pulling the data from the Pushshift API, I converted the csv to a database in MySQL as it made accessing and modifying data easier.
+For example, I ran SQL queries to clean the data of empty, removed or deleted posts.
 I used regular expression to extract tickers from the post and store them in the database.
 I used the iexfinance API to validate the ticker I and to get its closing price at the date the post was created and present date.
 I then calculated the percentage growth of the stock in order to label which posts were good and which posts were bad.
 The threshold for stock growth was set at 1.4%.
-We arrived at this number by looking at the SnP 500 growth over the last 3 years which was 8.6%.
-We looked at it over 3 years as our data was extracted over the past 3 years.
+I arrived at this number by looking at the SnP 500 growth over the last 3 years which was 8.6%.
+I looked at it over 3 years as our data was extracted over the past 3 years.
 Although, much of our data was extracted from within the last year where the growth of the index fund has been -7.21%.
-Therefore, we split the difference between the 2 numbers which was 1.4%.
-We used the SnP 500 index fund as it has been seen as a marker for the overall stock market but by looking at penny stocks, we want to perform better than the market average.
+Therefore, I split the difference between the 2 numbers which was 1.4%.
+I used the SnP 500 index fund as it has been seen as a marker for the overall stock market but by looking at penny stocks, I want to perform better than the market average.
 The text of posts was also prepared for language processing by disposing of punctuation, digits, links, double spaces and tabs.
 Posts that had less than 50 characters were deleted using SQL queries

-SQL database when we pulled in the data initially and joined it all in the pennystocks table
+SQL database when I pulled in the data initially and joined it all in the pennystocks table
 ![image](https://user-images.githubusercontent.com/95594161/187049963-8481f13d-34cf-4028-9686-b6cc98fc2b1e.png)

 ![image](https://user-images.githubusercontent.com/95594161/187049983-a7aa9049-d0d5-4b84-b8b7-48e8c82c569b.png)